 Staff who are concerned about the behaviour of a colleague towards a child are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague’s career.
 All staff must remember that the welfare of the child is paramount.
 The Club’s whistleblowing code enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.

 All concerns of poor practice or possible child abuse by colleagues should be reported to the DSO.
 Complaints about the DSO should be reported to the Senior Safeguarding Manager.
 Other useful contact details are listed at the end of this policy.
+Complaints shall be logged and tracked where deemed necessary on the Club/Academy Electronic management system.

 Staff may also report their concerns directly to the LADO, children’s social care, the police or the NSPCC if they believe direct reporting is necessary to secure action.
 Where there is a complaint against a member of MTFC staff then one of the following may occur: